 - Opportunity to become registered on Register of Exercise Professionals (REPs)

 - Use of dedicated fitness training facilities and exercise science laboratories.

 - Opportunities to work with clients in real-life situations

-- Range of module options across variety of subject areas
+- A range of module options across a variety of subject areas

 UCAS Code: 125L